Sewadius/rust_practice/PROGS.md

 - 001: The program receives an i32 number and determines even/oddness
 - 002: The program reads two i32 numbers and outputs their sum (with macros)

+005_Functions:
+- 001: The program with function to find the maximum of two integers
+- 002: The program counts the frequency of each word in the string

 008_String_str:
 - 001: The program receives the string and outputs the reversed string
 - 002: The program receives a string and outputs it (with macros)